SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 $$

-The body itself is modelled as one or more *compartments*, each of which is defined as a kinetically homogenous unit (these compartments do not relate to specific organs in the body, unlike Physiologically based pharmacokinetic, PBPK, modeling).
-There is typically a main *central* compartment into which the drug is administered and from which the drug is excreated from the body, combined with zero or more *peripheral* compartments to which the drug can be distributed to/from the central compartment (See Fig 2).
+The body itself is modelled as one or more *compartments*, each of which is defined as a kinetically homogeneous unit (these compartments do not relate to specific organs in the body, unlike Physiologically based pharmacokinetic, PBPK, modeling).
+There is typically a main *central* compartment into which the drug is administered and from which the drug is excreted from the body, combined with zero or more *peripheral* compartments to which the drug can be distributed to/from the central compartment (See Fig 2).
 Each peripheral compartments is only connected to the central compartment.

 <img src="../fig/pk2.svg" alt="Fig 2" width="400"/>

-The following example PK model describes the two-compartment model shown diagramatically in Fig 2.
-The time-dependent variables to be solved are the drug quantity in the central and peripheral compartments, $q_c$ and $q_{p1}$ (units: [ng]) respectivly.
+The following example PK model describes the two-compartment model shown diagrammatically in Fig 2.
+The time-dependent variables to be solved are the drug quantity in the central and peripheral compartments, $q_c$ and $q_{p1}$ (units: [ng]) respectively.

 $$
 \frac{dq_c}{dt} = \text{Dose}(t) - \frac{q_c}{V_c} CL